Code-Institute-Submissions/milestone1-2/README.md

 #### Art / Photography gallery pages

-Here users can look at my image galleries
+Here users can look at my image galleries, users can click on thumbnails and images will open in a modal which will have the title, media used, and a description of the image.

 #### Contact Page -